paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 </center>

 The aircraft approaches at high speed and after touchdown it veers off the runway to the right eventually colliding with a series of obstructions.
-Here is some analysis of that video to give a picture of the speed, position and acceleration forces experienced by the aircraft.
+This is some analysis of that video to give a picture of the speed, position and acceleration forces experienced by the aircraft.

 A second video (video 'B') emerged that was taken from a fixed security camera overlooking the airfield.
-This was also used in the analysis but only a minor role that confirms the events of video 'A'.
+This was also used in the analysis but in only a minor role to confirm the events of video 'A'.

 ## Summary of Observations

-* At the start of the video the aircraft is on the extended centreline of Nizhneangarsk runway 22 at a distance of 2482±98 m from the start of the runway.
+* At the start of the video the aircraft is on the extended centreline of Nizhneangarsk runway 23 at a distance of 2482±98 m from the start of the runway.
 Ground speed is 82.8±2.0 m/s, (161±4 knots).
-* The ground speed slowly increases to a maximum of 92.7±3.5 m/s (180±7 knots) at around t=17.0 seconds when the aircraft is 964±44 m from runway 22.
+* The ground speed slowly increases to a maximum of 92.7±3.5 m/s (180±7 knots) at around t=17.0 seconds when the aircraft is 964±44 m from runway 23.
-* The aircraft crosses the start of runway 22 at t=27.5 travelling at 88.6±2 m/s (172±4 knots).
+* The aircraft crosses the start of runway 23 at t=27.5 travelling at 88.6±2 m/s (172±4 knots).
 * Touchdown is at t=33.8 s, 549±14 m (about 1/3rd down the 1653m runway) at 84.3±2 m/s (164±4 knots).
 Acceleration is -1.1 m/s^2 .
 * At t=36.0 the aircraft starts drifting to the right, possibly due to a burst tyre.
 The aircraft is 731±16 m down the runway travelling at 81.8±2 m/s (159±4 knots).
 * The aircraft departs the runway at t=46.1 s, 1463±41 m down the runway at 58.7±3.0 m/s (114±6 knots).
 Acceleration is -3.9 m/s^2 .
 * At t=56.1 there is an impact with the boundary fence 1853m from the start of the runway.
 This collapses the starboard undercarriage (and probably the port one as well).
 Impact speed is around 19 m/s (37 knots).
 * The aircraft would have slid to a stop roughly 45m later unfortunately there was a building 36m from the boundary fence which is the site of the final impact.
-Time is about t=58.0 and speed is somewhere less than 9 m/s (18 knots).
+Time is about t=58.0 and speed is somewhat less than 9 m/s (18 knots).
 * The video ends at t=60.6 seconds.

 The annotated image below shows the estimated ground path of the aircraft in dotted red with significant events in yellow: